jnqian99/academic-performance/README2.md

   </tr>
 </tbody></table>

 - **Distribution Analysis**: Using distribution analysis, we could understand how to handle the dataset during preprocess.
 For example, we can identify features with skewed distribution and notice these features need data transformation.
-To focus the analysis, target variable and a feature with the highest correlation to the target variable is selected for visulaization.
+To focus the analysis, target variable and a feature with the highest correlation to the target variable are selected for visulaization.

   ![EDA Target Distribution](results/eda_target_dist.png)

   The target variable consists of three categories: Dropout, Graduate, and Enrolled.
 Since our focus is on predicting student dropout, it can be converted to a binary form.

   ![EDA Feature Histogram](results/eda_feature_hist.png)

   The distribution of this feature is negative skewed and this can be handeled by normalization.

 - **Correlation of Features with Target**: To understand the relationship between the features and the target variable, we computed the correlation of each feature with the target.
 For numerical features, we used the point-biserial correlation coefficient and for categorical features, we used Cramer's V.

     ![EDA Correlation with Target](results/eda_corr_target.png)

     Academic features, such as grades and approved units, showed strong correlations with student outcomes.

 - **Correlation among Features**: To understand the relationships between the features, we calculated the pairwise correlation.
 For numerical-numerical features pair, we used Pearson's correlation, for categorical-categorical features pair, we used Cramer's V and for numerical-categorical features pair, we converted categorical feature into binary form and used point-biserial.

     ![EDA Correlation among Features](results/eda_corr_features.png)

     'Course' and 'Daytime/evening attendance' pair and 'Nationality' and 'International' pair show very high positive correlation.
 Also it shows that academic features are strongly associated.

 > See [2_eda.ipynb](./2_eda.ipynb) for visualizations and analysis.